DuncteBot/skybot-lavalink-plugin/README.md

         repository: "https://jitpack.io"
 ```

+Alternatively you can download the jar from the release on github and place that in your plugins folder

 # Configuration
 The plugin exposes these configuration options
 <br><b>NOTE:</b> this plugins block is a root level object, don't place it where you import the plugin